 Does the idea of improving your search engine rankings and offering your visitors better security sound like something you’re interested in?

-What if I upped the ante and told you can now get an SSL Cert for just $5.95/mo?
+What if we upped the ante and told you we now offer an SSL Cert for just $5.95/mo?

 SSL certificates secure your website’s connection and boost its rankings in Google.